 Much of its business comes via its user-friendly and engaging website.
 This allows retailers to browse through the company’s wide selection of trade products and services, as well as the chance to learn about Hancocks’ rich history, top range and layout.
 There are also plus tips for retailers, along with up-to-date news via the Hancocks blog.

 Customers can quickly create a trade account with Hancocks and buy in bulk from the largest range of confectionery in the UK.
 Their continual process of test and learn continues to see their online offering evolve to the benefit of their regular and new shoppers.
 This brings in ever more shopping convenience, choice and product innovation.

 As well as their online store serving all manner of businesses across the UK, Hancocks operates 20 depots across England, Wales and Scotland.
-This is where retailers can engage with knowledgeable staff, find out more about the products available, sample Hancocks’ tasty sweets and ensure they have everything they need for their store.
+This is where retailers can engage with knowledgeable staff, find out more about the products available, sample Hancocks’ tasty sweets and ensure they have everything they need for their retail business store.

 By having a strong physical and digital presence, Hancocks is melding these two mediums to create a consistently engaging, flexible experience for their busy trade customers, who these days want convenience of shopping on the go via mobile.
 These customers also want choice from a service perspective – covering everything from the way they pay, to delivery options, to how they shop for and collect their product.